Sajith-28/CompilerDesign-Lab/README.md

 ## ALGORITHM:

-Start the program.
+STEP 1:Start the program.
-Get the input from the user with the terminating symbol ‘$’.
+STEP 2:Get the input from the user with the terminating symbol ‘$’.
-Allocate memory for the variable by dynamic memory allocation function.
+STEP 3:Allocate memory for the variable by dynamic memory allocation function.
-If the next character of the symbol is an operator then only the memory is allocated.
+STEP 4:If the next character of the symbol is an operator then only the memory is allocated.
-While reading, the input symbol is inserted into symbol table along with its memory address.
+STEP 5:While reading, the input symbol is inserted into symbol table along with its memory address.
-The steps are repeated till ‘$’ is reached.
+STEP 5:The steps are repeated till ‘$’ is reached.
-To reach a variable, enter the variable to be searched and symbol table has been checked for corresponding variable, the variable along with its address is displayed as result.
+STEP 6:To reach a variable, enter the variable to be searched and symbol table has been checked for corresponding variable, the variable along with its address is displayed as result.
-Stop the program.
+STEP 7:Stop the program.

 ## PROGRAM:
 ```